roblanf/phypapers/README.md

 8. Add the `Apply to each` connector
 9. Add 'Body' as the 'Select an output from previous steps' value
 ![](./screenshots/msf_04_truncate_title.png)
-1. Add a 'Set variable' action from the 'Variables' connector, followed by a 'Condition' action from the 'Control' connector
+10. Add a 'Set variable' action from the 'Variables' connector, followed by a 'Condition' action from the 'Control' connector
-2. Set the the value of `item_title` to `Feed title`
+11. Set the the value of `item_title` to `Feed title`
-3. Set the condition to be length of `item_title > 253`
+12. Set the condition to be length of `item_title > 253`
-    * The maximum number of characters in a tweet is 280, the URL will always be 23 characters, we will truncate long titles and add `... ` to long titles; so 280 - 23 - 4 = 253
+    * The maximum number of characters in a tweet is 280, the URL will always be 23 characters, we will truncate long titles and add `... `; so 280 - 23 - 4 = 253
     * The length of `item_title` is obtained through `@{length(variables('item_title'))}`
-4. To the True branch, add a 'Set variable' action from the 'Variables' connector
+13. To the True branch, add a 'Set variable' action from the 'Variables' connector
-5. Set the the value of `tweet_text` to `@{substring(variables('item_title'), 0, 253)}...
+14. Set the the value of `tweet_text` to `@{substring(variables('item_title'), 0, 253)}...
 Primary feed link`
 ![](./screenshots/msf_05a_set_tweet_text_truncated.png)
 15. To the False branch, add a 'Set variable' action from the 'Variables' connector
-16. Set the the value of `tweet_text` to `variables('item_title') Primary feed link`
+16. Set the the value of `tweet_text` to `variables('item_title') Primary feed link` or `Feed title Primary feed link`
 ![](./screenshots/msf_05b_set_tweet_text.png)
 17. Create a Try/Catch block to avoid a flood of errors in case the flow executes without any new RSS items:
     1. Add a two `Scope` actions from the 'Control' connector